hjr3/hjr3.github.io/_posts/2016-09-12-rust-using-and_then-and-map-combinators-on-result-type.md

 ## Conclusion

 A lot of functions return `Result` to represent the happy-path value and the error case.
 Using combinators can help isolate error handling from normal computation.
 Combinators also allow us to pass along errors all the way to the end.
 I like the [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/) for a good visualization of this concept.
 All the examples we went through work on the `Option` type too.
-You should now be better equipped to reading other code that uses `Result` combinator functions and writing them yourself.
+You should now be better equipped to read other code that uses `Result` combinator functions and writing them yourself.

 ## Extras